Harem: Fatimid Caliphate

-In 1122, there were six lady treasurers (khuzzan), and during the reign of al-Hafiz a woman, Sitt Ghazal, were appointed supervisor of the caliphal inkwell (dawa), an office otherwise always held by men.
+In 1122, there were six lady treasurers, and during the reign of al-Hafiz a woman, Sitt Ghazal, were appointed supervisor of the caliphal inkwell, an office otherwise always held by men.

-Ibn Muyassar described a hall of relaxation used by vizier al-Afdal with a line of mechanic mannequins (siwar) facing each other at the entrance: four depicting white slave girls made of camphor, and four depicting black slave girls made of amber, who bowed down when the vizier enterred the room, and raized their heads when he sat down.
+Ibn Muyassar described a hall of relaxation used by vizier al-Afdal with a line of mechanic mannequins facing each other at the entrance: four depicting white slave girls made of camphor, and four depicting black slave girls made of amber, who bowed down when the vizier entered the room, and raised their heads when he sat down.

 The enslaved eunuchs managed the women of the harem, guarded them, informed them and reported on them to the Caliph, and acted as their link to the outside world.

 Mamluk Sultanate

 The harem of the Mamluk sultans was housed in the Cairo Citadel al-Hawsh in the capital of Cairo (1250–1517).

 The Mamluk sultanate built upon the established model of the Abbasid harem, as did its predecessor the Fatimid harem.
 The mother of the sultan was the highest ranked woman of the harem.

 The consorts of the Sultans of the Bahri dynasty (1250–1382) were originally slave girls.
 The female slaves were supplied to the harem by the slave trade as children; they could be trained to perform as singers and dancers in the harem, and some were selected to serve as concubines (sex slaves) of the Sultan, who in some cases chose to marry them.